24 vets who endorse raw dog food, anyone?!

 11. Dr. Tom Lonsdale

-Dr. Tom Lonsdale is an Australian veterinarian who’s also known as the Whistleblower Vet.
+Dr. Tom Lonsdale is a British-born, retired veterinarian who lives in Australia.
+He’s known as the Whistleblower Vet.

-He is a prominent advocate for raw feeding and emphasizes the importance of bones and raw food for the dental health and overall well-being of pets.
+That said, he’s a prominent advocate for raw feeding and emphasizes the importance of raw meaty bones for the dental health and overall well-being of pets (dogs, cats and ferrets).

 12. Dr. Will Falconer